Years Performed: 1985, 1992, 1994, 1996, 1998, 2002

-Born in north west England, Hough's career was launched when he won the first prize at the 1983 Naumburg Competition in New York.
+Born in north-west England, Hough's career was launched when he won the first prize at the 1983 Naumburg Competition in New York.
 He has since performed with many of the world's major orchestras and given recitals at the most prestigious concert halls.
 He is a regular guest at festivals such as Salzburg, Mostly Mozart, Tanglewood, Edinburgh and the BBC Proms, where he has made over twenty concerto appearances.
 In 2010, he was named winner of the UK's Royal Philharmonic Society Instrumentalist Award.

-In the 2013/14 season Hough undertakes a residency with the BBC Philharmonic, performing concertos by Brahms, Liszt, and Schumann.
+In the 2013/14 season, Hough undertakes a residency with the BBC Philharmonic, performing concertos by Brahms, Liszt, and Schumann.
 Other highlights include appearances with the Royal Philharmonic, Philadelphia, Pittsburgh Symphony, Royal Stockholm Philharmonic, and NHK Symphony orchestras, and a tour and subscription concerts with the Tonhalle-Orchester Zürich.
 Recent and upcoming recital engagements include the Barbican and Wigmore halls in London, Bridgewater Hall in Manchester, and Carnegie and Alice Tully halls in New York.
 Other orchestral highlights include engagements with the Budapest Festival Orchestra, Deutsches Symphonie-Orchester Berlin, the Boston Symphony Orchestra, San Francisco Symphony, and the Russian National Orchestra.
-He was the BBC Symphony Orchestra's Artist-in-Focus throughout the 2012/13 season and was soloist on the televised First Night of the 2013 BBC Proms.
+He was the BBC Symphony Orchestra's Artist-in-Focus throughout the 2012/13 season and was a soloist on the televised First Night of the 2013 BBC Proms.

 Hough's catalogue of over fifty CDs has garnered multiple international awards including the Diapason d'Or de l'Annee, several Grammy nominations and eight Gramophone Awards including Record of the Year twice and the Gold Disc.
 Future releases include recordings of both Brahms Concertos, works by Janá'ek and Scriabin, and an album titled "In The Night" featuring the premiere recording of his Piano Sonata No. 2 (notturno luminoso).
 His celebrated iPad app The Liszt Sonata was released by Touch Press in 2013.